b0llull0s/Arch-Installation-Scripts/README.md

 ```

 If there something you dont want to install just removed or replace with your preferecences.
 Other wise just run the first script.

-The reason is divided on three is because is a good practise to reboot your system after some of those changes.

-With the first script you will enable the Black Arh repo and create home directories.

-And reboot your system, then just use the second script with sudo privileges to install the core of the packages for this build.

-Once is done you may like to reboot again otherwise just hit the third script.

-It will Download the config files and my wallpaper collection, the build is set it in a way that you only need to add new jpgs to the w4llp4p3rs folder to be able to select then from the script to change the wallpaper

 ## Keybindings